OSHA Workplace Injury Research

-OSHA has recorded 3,294 severe incidents involving the lower legs over the last decade.
-The vast majority of these cases involve complex fractures that often require extensive surgery and long-term rehabilitation.
+OSHA recorded 3,294 severe cases involving the lower leg over the last decade.
+The vast majority of these incidents result in fractures, which often require extensive surgery and long periods of immobilization.

 Reported Projected